My predictions for 2021

 * Labour's fortunes are not going to change quickly, but 2021 is the year in which they will to feel they are fortunate in their opponents.
 In Scotland, Douglas Ross's failures will help Labour once again become the second largest party in Holyrood in spite of Richard Leonard - albeit a long way behind the SNP.
 In England, Labour will move ahead in the polls; not, however, because Keir Starmer is universally popular but because the Conservatives are in such disarray.
 Both Mr Starmer and the Welsh First Minister, Mark Drakeford, will be seen to have had a "good pandemic" (at least by comparison with the Westminster government) and this improves the party's standing with the public.

 * Unfortunately, Labour's internal tribalism isn't going anywhere either and a section of the party remain committed to destroying Keir Starmer's leadership.
-Fortunately for him, such efforts are largly focused on creating ridiculous facebook memes and non-existent connections with Jimmy Savile.
+Fortunately for him, such efforts are largely focused on creating ridiculous facebook memes and non-existent connections with Jimmy Savile.

 * Labour will unsurprisingly do very well in local elections.